amfry/SoftSysUnravel/Reports/report.md

 * [Details about protothreading](http://dunkels.com/adam/pt/)

 ### Setting Up the PT Thread Library Tutorial
 Setting up the PT Thread for Arduino was difficult the first time through.
 First you need to download the pt thread folder from [the website](http://dunkels.com/adam/pt/download.html) and put it into your Arduino libraries folder.
-The thread won't compile the first time around.
+The thread library won't compile the first time around.
 The examples included in the library need additional libraries.
 As they are not neccesary, delete the three files 'example-buffer.c', 'example-codelock.c' and 'example-small.c'.
 After that, the library should compile just fine in Arduino.

 ### Hardware Setup
-To create the hardware set up we used for the bike light :
+To create the hardware for the bike light set up, we used :
 * Arduino Uno
 * 3 LEDs
 * A 4 pin button